-The January Term gives both students and faculty members

-the opportunity to concentrate on a topic of special interest.
-The January Term courses emphasize experiential education, total immersion in a topic or activity, creativity, and close interaction with one faculty member or a team of faculty.
+The January Term gives both students and faculty members the opportunity to concentrate on a topic of special interest.
+The January Term courses emphasize experiential education, total immersion in a topic or activity, creativity, study-away opportunities, and close interaction with one faculty member or a team of faculty.